 The Retirement Opportunities

-Santa Fe is a wonderful place to retire.
+Santa Fe is a great place to retire.
 The same benefits that draw any potential resident are attractive features for retirees, such as nice weather, friendly people and a relaxed way of life.
 But the city also offers top-notch health care facilities and pleasing retirement communities.
 Living in Santa Fe is truly an oasis for retirees!

 The Environmental Activism